erichans/udacity-deeprl-navigation/README.md

 python train.py
 ```

-You can tune the model by changing any of the variables in train.py file (default values below):
+You can tune the model by changing the following hyperparameters in following files (default values below):

+### train.py
 * TOTAL_EPISODES = 500
 * EPSILON_START = 1.0
 * EPSILON_DECAY = .99